Multi-block exceptional points in open quantum systems: LEPs for the non-Hermitian qubits and qutrits

 By looking at the leading order terms in the expansions of the characteristic polynomial's coefficients

 one can in turn deduce the leading order terms in the expansion of the polynomial roots $\lambda_i(\Gamma)$.
 This constitutes the essence of the Newton diagram technique~\cite{Moro2003}.

-\textbullet In case (i), we can simplify the problem by noticing that the characteristic polynomial is exactly divisible by a polynomial of the third order.
+\textbullet\ In case (i), we can simplify the problem by noticing that the characteristic polynomial is exactly divisible by a polynomial of the third order.
 The roots of this factor as well as the corresponding eigenvectors can be determined analytically.
 The leading in $\Gamma$ behavior for the rest of the eigenvalues can be determined by applying the Newton diagram technique to the quotient resulting from division by this factor (see Appendix~\ref{sec:appD_Newton_diagram} for more details).
-The results can be summarized as follows: the Jordan blocks of size $3$ and $1$ of the original multiblock EP simply shift in energy: The Jordan block of size $5$ splits up as the five branches of the complex $z^{1/5}$ root:
+The results are summarized as follows: the Jordan block of size $5$ splits into the five branches of a complex $z^{1/5}$ root:

 The block of size $3$ also splits completely, albeit with non-generic exponents.
 The corresponding eigenvalues come from the factor of the third order and hence are known exactly:

 Finally, the block of size $1$ shifts linearly in eigenvalue,